yah01/cyflag/README.md

 ```
 If args == nil, the parser will try to parse parser.LeftArgs, so you can store arguments into parser.LeftArgs and call Parse with a parameter nil.

 *cyflag* will parse the arguments and store the value into the binding variables, then store the arguments it can't parse into parser.LeftArgs.
+For parsing CLI arguments, the arguments that can't be parsed would be stored into the cyflag.Args.
+At the beginning, cyflag.Args==os.Args[1:]

 **Notice:** The arguments format rule is a little different with go standard lib *flag*:
 - *flagname*: only way to parse bool variable